 Limited availability in some areas

-Psychiatrists are best suited for individuals with severe or treatment-resistant anxiety or those needing specialized care.
+Psychiatrists are ideal for severe or treatment-resistant anxiety or when specialized care is needed.

-A psychiatric nurse practitioner (Psych NP) offers a holistic approach to anxiety treatment, integrating therapy, medication management, and lifestyle modifications.
+A psychiatric nurse practitioner (Psych NP) offers a holistic approach integrating therapy, medication management, and lifestyle support.

 Pros of Choosing a Psychiatric Nurse Practitioner: